 Final Year

-Develop your personal art practice.
-Your personal research and practice project will form part of your professional portfolio of work and be presented in the final year Degree Exhibition.
+In the final year you will develop a personal art practice.
+You will design a personal research and practice project that will form part of your professional portfolio of work, which you will present in the final year Graduate Showcase.
 Although largely self-directed, this project is under constant tutorial guidance and supervision.
-Professional practice lectures will prepare you for life as a practising artist.
+Professional practice lectures will prepare you for life as a practising artist and enable you to conduct your practice in a professional manner.

 How will I be assessed?